-Rivka had a difficult pregnancy and was often pained.
+Rivka had a difficult pregnancy and was often in pain from the unborn children fighting.
 One particular time, she lamented:

-Chazal understand that each time she walked past a holy place, one child would agitate, and each time she walked past a place of idolatry, the other would agitate.
+Of course, we have the benefit of knowing how the story would unfold.
+Chazal understand that each time she walked past a holy site, one child would agitate, and each time she walked past pagan idols, the other would stir.

 R’ Chaim Brown suggests a fascinating resolution.
 When Moshe reviews the Torah in his final speech to the people, he tells them:

 רְאֵה אָנֹכִי נֹתֵן לִפְנֵיכֶם הַיּוֹם בְּרָכָה וּקְלָלָֽה – See how I place before you a blessing and a curse… Good and Evil.
 (11:26)